dhrbtjr0331/party-invitation-system/partyinvitationproject 2/README.md

 # Party Invitation System

 A web-based application that allows users to create parties, send invitations via email, and manage RSVPs.
-This project is built using Spring Boot for the backend and React.js for the frontend.
+This project is built using Spring Boot for the backend and React.js for the (very simple) frontend.

 ## Features